If I were to date again

 My purpose for sharing a portion of this list is not for any husband-hunting to commence, but to consider who you want to be, and who you want to hang out with.
 Because the people closest to us influence who we are.

-Here’s a peek at a few basics on my dating-qualities list:
+Here’s a peek at a few basics on the list of the type of person I would want to hang with:

 #1.
 Follower of Jesus Christ; a strong and quiet leader